ibm-cloud-docs/monitoring/data-security.md

 User metadata, such as alerts, dashboards, teams, and users, is never deleted.

 You must open a case through support to request the data to be deleted.
-For more information, see [contacting support](/docs/Monitoring-with-Sysdig?topic=Sysdig-gettinghelp#gettinghelp).
+For more information, see [Open a support ticket](/docs/get-support?topic=get-support-getting-customer-support#getting-customer-support)..

 ### Deleting data from 1 Sysdig agent
 {: #service-delete-agent}